 Every online casino that makes it onto BetSpin has been personally reviewed and approved by our team of experts.
 We only want to send people to play on sites that we would – and have – used ourselves.

-Just like all live dealer games, live casino game shows have a real human dealer – although the word “host” is probably a better description.
-Just like in regular casino games, the host runs the game, accepts bets from the players and keeps everything moving.
+Just like all online casino dealer games, live online casino game shows have a real human dealer – although the word “host” is probably a better description.
+Just like in regular casino games, the host runs the game, accepts bets from the players, and keeps everything moving.

 Depending on the game, the role of the host might change a little, and we’re going to read about how specific games work further down the page.
-Many live dealer games shows use a Wheel of Fortune style wheel to hand out prizes, and in this case the host will physically spin the wheel and announce where it lands.
+Many online casino dealer game shows use a Wheel of Fortune style wheel to hand out prizes, and in this case the host will physically spin the wheel and announce where it lands.

 Compared with regular dealers or croupiers, game show hosts tend to be particularly upbeat and enthusiastic.
 Above all, these games are designed to be fun and dynamic, and the hosts reflect this.

 Depending on the game, a round in a casino game show game might last anywhere from 30 seconds to several minutes.
 The host keeps everyone tuned in, and you need to have your bets placed in good time to qualify for the game.